mseri/pelican-purity/README.md

 _Note that for Disqus you may want to open `templates/comments.html` and comment out the line `var disqus_identifier = '{{ article.id }}';`._

-## Added basic support for EU Cookies Law
+## Basic support for EU Cookies Law
 For additional information check the file `templates/cookieconsent.html` and the used script [Cookie-Consent](https://silktide.com/tools/cookie-consent/).

 As it stands now it will just inform the user and point him/her to the page `http://{{ SITEURL }}/privacy-policy`.
 Enable it with `COOKIECONSENT = True`